kslater71/DataScienceGCDproj/README.md

 <p> The script consists of 3 functions that read the source files (getFeatures, getActivities, and getData) and the main code block.
 <p>
-The main code block consists of the following steps:
+The main code block consists of the following steps:<p>

 1. Data frames are created from the source files for the features (i.e. measure names) and activities.
 2. Data frames are created from the source data for the test and train data sets.
 Column names are assigned based on the features data frame.
 3. The test and train data frames are combined into a new data frame named "allData".